How to visit Malbork castle and Gdansk from Warsaw

 Transport from Hotel to Train Station and Back

 Not sure if they operate in Gdansk.
-If they do, you can also use a discount code: DRB9U.
+If they do, you can also use the discount code: DRB9U.

-As a last option will be a Taxi.
-Find some information about the Taxi Services in Poland in our Blog Post: How to use the Public Transportation.
+As the last option will be a Taxi.
+Read all the necessary information on How to use Public Transportation.

 Finally, a tour to Gdansk

 The all-inclusive tour to Malbork castle and Gdansk or Sopot includes a professional tour in Gdansk or Sopot.